SynDNA-Lab/choppy/README.md

 for in vivo DNA assembly by homologous recombination in the yeast S. cerevisiae (TAR cloning).

-**Name:** the name is inspired from the term 'la tranche' (frz. for slice) and mixed with the term 'TAR' (transformation associated recombination).
+**Name:** the name reflects the tool's purpose - chopping DNA sequences into fragments for TAR (transformation associated recombination) cloning.

 ## Installation